QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvm.md

 qvm-create --class TemplateVM <qube> --property virt_mode=HVM --property kernel=''  -l green
 ~~~

-Set memory as appropriate, and install the OS into this template in the same way you would install it into a normal HVM -- please see instructions on [this page](/doc/hvm-create/).
+Set memory as appropriate, and install the OS into this template in the same way you would install it into a normal HVM.
 Generally you should install in to the first "system" disk.
 (Resize it as needed before starting installation.)

 You can then create a new qube using the new template.
 If you use this Template as it is, then any HVMs that use it will effectively be disposables - all file system changes will be wiped when the HVM is closed down.

-Please see [this page](/doc/windows-appvms/) for specific advice on installing and using Windows-based Templates.
+Please see [this page](https://github.com/Qubes-Community/Contents/blob/master/docs/os/windows/windows-tools.md) for specific advice on installing and using Windows-based templates.

 ## Cloning HVMs